 Welcome!
 I am the Danoff Dean of Harvard College, the Isabelle and Scott Black Professor of Public Policy at the Harvard Kennedy School and the William Henry Bloomberg Professor in the Harvard Economics Department.
 I also served as Academic Dean of HKS from 2021 to 2024.

-My research focuses on higher education, economic inequality, skills, technology, and the future of the labor market.
+My research focuses on higher education, skills, technology, AI, and the future of the labor market.
+I co-lead the Project on Workforce, a cross-Harvard initiative between HKS, HBS, and HGSE on the future of work.
+Ben Weidmann and I founded the Skills Lab, which creates performance-based measures of “soft” skills such as teamwork and decision-making.
 I am a Principal Investigator (along with Raj Chetty and John Friedman) at the CLIMB Initiative, an organization that seeks to study and improve the role of higher education in social mobility.
-I am also one of the faculty leads of the Project on Workforce, a cross-Harvard initiative between HKS, HBS, and HGSE on the future of work.
-Ben Weidmann and I recently founded the Skills Lab, which creates performance-based measures of “soft” skills such as teamwork and decision-making.

 In 2018 I was awarded the David N. Kershaw Prize, for distinguished contributions to the field of public policy and management under the age of 40.
 In 2022, I won the Sherwin Rosen Prize for outstanding contributions to Labor Economics.
-My writing appears semi-regularly in the New York Times and (more recently) The Atlantic.
+My writing has appeared in the New York Times, The Atlantic, and more recently on my Substack, Forked Lightning.

 Thanks for visiting!